 Some of the benefits to the custodial parent include:

-• Reduces time for payments to reach families
+- Reduces the time it takes for payments to reach families

-• Using the debit card eliminates check cashing fees
+- Using a Debit Card eliminates unnecessary check cashing fees

-DCSS has contracted with a qualified vendor to manage full-service debit card activity for the custodial customer’s convenience.
-Upon qualifying for DCSS, the debt card will be mailed to the custodial customer.
+DCSS has a contract with a qualified vendor to manage all full-service debit card activity for the custodial customer’s convenience.
+Upon qualifying, the debt card will be mailed to the custodial customer.

 With direct deposit, child support payments are electronically transferred to the custodial customer's checking or saving account.
-To date, over 7,700 Georgia parents have taken advantage of this service.
+To date, thousands of Georgia parents have taken advantage of this service.

 To request Direct Deposit online:

-1. Be sure to have your Routing and Account Numbers.
+1. You must have your Bank Routing and Account Numbers.

 2. Go to the Constituent Services Portal.

 To submit a request for Direct Deposit through the mail, please follow these steps: